FutureGadgetLaboratory-FGL/Logic_Builder/Basic/INDEX.md

 ### 35. Write a program to create fibonacci series.

 ### 36. Write a program to print the surface area of a cuboid. surface area of cuboid = 2\*(l\*b+b\*h+h\*l)

+### 37. Write a Program to Print the first 10 Fibonacci numbers without recursion